pic

 y = rand(100) # different from `x`

-To maintain a clear presentation throughout this website, code snippets will omit the lines that set the random seed.
+For presentation purposes, code snippets on this website will omit the lines dedicated to setting the random seed.
 While adding these code lines is essential for ensuring reproducibility, their inclusion in every example would create unnecessary clutter.
 Below, we illustrate the code that will be displayed throughout the website, along with the actual code executed.

 using Random